phac-nml/snvphyl-galaxy/docs/user/parameters.md

 ##Random starting points

 This option sets the number of initial random trees used in the search.
-It can only be used with SPR searched.
+It can only be used with SPR searches.

 ![random_starting_points][]